mastodon/documentation/Contributing-to-Mastodon/Translating.md

 ## Overview

 There are two parts to Mastodon, the server and the web client.
 The translations for the web client are in [`app/javascript/mastodon/locales`](https://github.com/tootsuite/mastodon/tree/master/app/javascript/mastodon/locales).
 For the server-side, the translations live in [`config/locales`](https://github.com/tootsuite/mastodon/tree/master/config/locales) and are divided into different files.
 In addition, email templates for the server are found in [`app/views/user_mailer`](https://github.com/tootsuite/mastodon/tree/master/app/views/user_mailer).
-Here are all the files you'll need to translate:
+Here are all the files you’ll need to translate:

 | Original file (English) | Location | Description |
 |---|---|---|